maplibre/maplibre-gl-js/ARCHITECTURE.md

-# Architecture of Mapbox GL JS
+# Architecture of MapLibre GL JS

 ## `Map` and its subsystems